-If your dog has some symptoms of liver problems, your vet may ask you about his diet and medications.
+If your dog has some symptoms of liver problems, your vet may ask you about their diet and medications.
 The vet may want to do blood tests and X-rays or an ultrasound to get a picture of what is going on with your dog's liver.
-He may also want to take a biopsy -- remove a small tissue sample for testing.
+They may also want to take a biopsy -- remove a small tissue sample for testing.

 Your dog's treatment will depend on how soon you catch the problem and what caused it.
 A vet will need to see how much damage there is to the liver.

 - Diet changes often help.
-Your dog may need a special diet to make sure he's getting the nutrients and calories needed to help his liver.
+Your dog may need a special diet to make sure they are getting the nutrients and calories needed to help their liver.

 - Supplements such as SAM-E or milk thistle may help the liver recover.

-- Medications may help control his liver problems.
-You may also need to change your dog's other medications or reduce how much he takes.
+- Antibiotics are used for infections of the liver.
+You may also need to change your dog's other medications or reduce how much they take.

 - Surgery may be an option for dogs with tumors or cysts.

 Work closely with your vet to manage the disease and avoid liver failure.

 You can help your dog by catching liver disease early and making small changes before it becomes severe.
-Take him to the vet for his yearly exams and vaccinations (including one that protects against leptospirosis).
-Make sure your vet is aware of any drugs or supplements he may take.
+Take them to the vet for their yearly exams and vaccinations (including one that protects against leptospirosis).
+Make sure your vet is aware of any drugs or supplements they may take.
 Be mindful of what you feed your dog.
-Fatty foods can hurt his liver.
-And don't let your dog roam free in areas where there may be poisonous plants or insects.
+Fatty foods can hurt their liver.

-b | If your dog has some symptoms of liver problems, your vet may ask you about his diet and medications.
-The vet may want to do blood tests and X-rays or an ultrasound to get a picture of what is going on with your dog's liver.
-He may also want to take a biopsy -- remove a small tissue sample for testing.

-Your dog's treatment will depend on how soon you catch the problem and what caused it.
-A vet will need to see how much damage there is to the liver.

-- Diet changes often help.
-Your dog may need a special diet to make sure he's getting the nutrients and calories needed to help his liver.

-- Supplements such as SAM-E or milk thistle may help the liver recover.

-- Medications may help control his liver problems.
-You may also need to change your dog's other medications or reduce how much he takes.

-- Surgery may be an option for dogs with tumors or cysts.

-Work closely with your vet to manage the disease and avoid liver failure.

-You can help your dog by catching liver disease early and making small changes before it becomes severe.
-Take him to the vet for his yearly exams and vaccinations (including one that protects against leptospirosis).
-Make sure your vet is aware of any drugs or supplements he may take.
-Be mindful of what you feed your dog.
-Fatty foods can hurt his liver.
 And don't let your dog roam free in areas where there may be poisonous plants or insects.